avinashyadav16/JavaScript.info/12_Block_Scope_And_Shadowing.md

-# Episode 9 : Block Scope and Shadowing
+# CHAPTER 12: Block Scope and Shadowing

 ### What is a block?